Understanding the Ruminant Animal Digestive System

 The relative concentrations of the VFAs are also changed, with propionate being produced in the greatest quantity, followed by acetate and butyrate.
 Less methane and heat are produced as well.
 The increase in VFA production leads to a more acidic environment (pH 5.5).
 It also causes a shift in the microbial population by decreasing the forage using microbial population and potentially leading to a decrease in digestibility of forages.

 Lactic acid, a strong acid, is a byproduct of starch fermentation.
 Lactic acid production, coupled with the increased VFA production, can overwhelm the ruminant’s ability to buffer and absorb these acids and lead to metabolic acidosis.
 The acidic environment leads to tissue damage within the rumen and can lead to ulcerations of the rumen wall.
 Take care to provide adequate forage and avoid situations that might lead to acidosis when feeding ruminants high-concentrate diets.
-Acidosis is discussed in detail in Mississippi State University Extension Service Publication 2519 Beef Cattle Nutritional Disorders.
-In addition, energy as a nutrient in ruminant diets is discussed in detail in Mississippi State University Extension Service Publication 2504 Energy in Beef Cattle Diets.
+Acidosis is discussed in detail in Extension Publication 2519 Beef Cattle Nutritional Disorders.
+In addition, energy as a nutrient in ruminant diets is discussed in detail in Extension Publication 2504 Energy in Beef Cattle Diets.

 Two sources of protein are available for the ruminant to use: protein from feed and microbial protein from the microbes that inhabit its rumen.
 A ruminant is unique in that it has a symbiotic relationship with these microbes.
 Like other living creatures, these microbes have requirements for protein and energy to facilitate growth and reproduction.
 During digestive contractions, some of these microorganisms are “washed” out of the rumen into the abomasum where they are digested like other proteins, thereby creating a source of protein for the animal.